RxLaboratory/OCA/src-docs/docs/specs/frame.md

 - `name`: *string*, the name of the frame.
     It can be `"_blank"` for an empty frame.
 - `fileName`: *string*, the path and name of the file of the frame.
-It is the absolute path from the root of the *OCA* folder.
+It is the relative path from the root of the *OCA* folder.
 Default: a file named `layer_name/frame_name.fileType`.
     It can be an empty string if there's no actual frame (i.e. a blank/empty frame).
 - `frameNumber`: *int*, the frame in the document at which the frames starts to be visible
 - `opacity`: *float*, the opacity of the keyframe in the range [0.0 - 1.0].
 Default `1.0`